 5. Ask Your Creditors for a Break

 While your credit card debt might seem overwhelming, it is nothing new to your creditors.
 Millions of Aussies struggle with their finances and banks have arrangements in place to lend a helping hand to those who need it.
 If you are struggling to repay your debt, call your creditors and tell them exactly that!
 Depending on your circumstances, you might be eligible for a hardship arrangement.
-Every company is different, but you might be able to freeze your interest for a few months, extend your due date, temporarily decrease your minimum repayments or take a break from repayments for a short period of time.
+Every company is different, but you might be able to pause your interest for a few months, extend your due date, temporarily decrease your minimum repayments or take a break from repayments for a short period of time.

 You may need to jump through a few hoops and provide documentation, but it will be worth it in the end if you can relieve yourself from the stress of your debt, even if it is for a few months until you get back on track.
 Here is a guide on how to talk to your creditors.